Meet Your Instructor

 Martin Hughes - Chief Flying Instructor

 His next posting was to a Canberra reconnaissance squadron for three years which took him to the Near East, Middle East and the Far East.
 “That was a great tour,” he commented.
-Eventually, Martin found his way back to Folland Gnats, this time as flying instructor where he spent 2 years training students and 3 years training other instructors, including members of the famed RAF Red Arrows Aerobatic team.
+Martin was then posted to the RAF's Central Flying School at Little Rissington where he qualified as an instructor back on the Folland Gnat, spending 2 years training students and then 3 years back at the Central Flying School to train instructors, including members of the famed RAF Red Arrows Aerobatic team.

 After 12 years of military service, Martin’s father suggested that he might like to leave the RAF and take over the family business, The Silver Brumby Inn, in Thredbo.
 Opting for premature retirement, Martin decided to accept this offer and emigrated to Australia.

-Having completed the R/A licence and re-qualified as a flying instructor, Martin joined the Jindabyne Aero Club and, on 02 May 2012, opened his new flight training facility at Jindabyne Randall Community Aerodrome, with the iconic wedge tail eagle as his logo (Aquila Audax Australis - AAA!) and a name to match the locality, Alpine Aviation Australia (AAA).
-In the past eight years, Martin has trained several students to pilot certificate standard with cross country and passenger carrying endorsements.
+Having gained his RA-Aus Pilot Certificate and qualified as a Chief Flying Instructor, Martin joined the Jindabyne Aero Club and, on 02 May 2012, opened his new flight training facility at Jindabyne Randall Community Aerodrome, with the iconic wedge tail eagle as his logo (Aquila Audax Australis - AAA!) and a name to match the locality, Alpine Aviation Australia (AAA).
+In the past ten years, Martin has trained many students to pilot certificate standard with cross country and passenger carrying endorsements.
 Some have gone on to military training, others into civil aviation and the rest just happy to fly recreationally.
 AAA has students from both local schools, Jindabyne Central School and the Snowy Mountains Grammar School, and several adults over a range of ages.
 There is never a dull moment - except when the weather prevents any flying!
 But, even then, there is plenty to occupy the mind and any excess energy - aircraft need washing from time to time, just like pilots!
 Jindabyne and the Snowy Mountains provide magnificent scenery and they are only 45 minutes from Merimbula and the coast!
-Come fly with AAA and learn how to soar like an eagle and 'cast off the bounds of earth'!
+Come fly with AAA and learn how to soar like an eagle and slip "the surly bonds of earth’!
+If you are really lucky, in the right place at the right time, you may be offered the opportunity to take a seat in Martin’s CT4A (the Parrot) and either go fly formation with his friend Paul in his NanChang CJ6, or really have some fun "looping the loop” and rolling around the sky with some aerobatics over Lake Jindabyne!"